Tobou1-dev/saas-churn-dashboard/README.md

 ## Dataset

-This project uses synthetic data simulating a SaaS business with three pricing tiers across 24 months.
+This project uses synthetic data simulating a SaaS business with three pricing tiers across 24 months, The dataset was engineered to simulate failure, not just growth.

 The simulation includes:

 - **1,449 customers** across Starter ($49), Growth ($149), and Enterprise ($499) tiers
 - **Realistic seasonality** in monthly signup patterns